vapor-ware/synse-docs/docs/server/api.v3.md

 hero: v3 API Reference
 ---

-Synse Server can provide an interface to registered devices through an HTTP API or a WebSocket API.
-Both APIs expose the same information, with only some changes to the expected response data.
+Synse Server provides an interface to physical and virtual devices through an HTTP or WebSocket API.
+Both APIs expose the same information, with only a few changes to the expected response data framing.

 ## HTTP API